President & CEO

-Mark began his current position in 2003 as CEO of the non-profit Independent Colleges and Universities Benefits Association (ICUBA).
-Mark has led ICUBA from a fledging $23 million annual enterprise into an annual $95 Million+ community juggernaut with an average daily cash balance in excess of $30 Million.
-Under Mark’s leadership, ICUBA has grown by more than 70%, currently covering more than 15,200+ people in the self-funded, consumer directed, value based, member centric medical, prescription drug and WellBeing employee benefits plan growing from eight not-for-profit, private Florida education employers in 2003 to 26 employer members now in 2017, with annual premium increases of less than 4.5% per year over the last five years, and administrative costs consistently less than 7% of premium.
+Mark began his current position in 2003 as CEO of the non-profit, self-insured Independent Colleges and Universities Benefits Association (ICUBA), www.icuba.org, regulated by the FL Office of Insurance Regulation.
+Mark has led ICUBA from a fledging $23 million annual enterprise into an annual $100 Million+ community juggernaut with an average daily cash balance more than $35 Million.
+Under Mark’s leadership, ICUBA membership has more than doubled, currently covering 16,000+ people in the consumer directed, value based, member centric medical, prescription drug and wellbeing employee benefits plan growing from eight not-for-profit, private Florida education employers in 2003 to 26 employer members now in 2020, with average annual premium increases of 4.5% per year over year since inception, and administrative costs consistently less than 9% of premium.

 Telemedicine will be a bigger part of how people receive healthcare, at a quicker pace, than anyone could have previously imagined.

 A robust EAP that integrates well with mental health benefits.

 We have been able to reduce the cost, and improve the quality of care, for non-emergent surgeries by carving out this benefit to a specialty provider that administers this service with a concierge approach, and a network of surgeons that perform at the top quartile.
 On a spend of $4 PEPM, we have been able to recognize an ROI of about 4:1

 Specialty drugs.
 Catastrophic claims.
 Emergency room services.

 Reference based pricing for advanced imaging.